darioegb/plume-ui-react/packages/components/lib/README.md

 ## About

-This library is maintained by [Your Name or Organization].
-If you have any questions or need assistance, please reach out to us at [darioegb@gmail.com].
+This library is maintained by Darío Gonzalez.
+If you have any questions or need assistance, please reach out to us at darioegb@gmail.com.

-Thank you for using the My React Components Library.
+Thank you for using the Plume UI React Library.
 Happy coding!